Writing a pwsafe Transport Plugin

 #include "transport.h"

-// Identity string — survives link-time optimization
+// --- Identity string (must survive link-time optimisation) ---

 // Format: PWS_TRANSPORT_INFO:<abi>:<schemes>:<description>